SirSnorealot/pokeemerald-liquid-crystal/README.md

 - [ ] DNS Lights in Windows - Not started.
 - [ ] Headbutt Trees - Not started.
 - [ ] Region Maps - Not started.
-- [ ] Pokegear - Not started.
+- [ ] Pokegear - Started: SirSnorealot
-- [ ] Port Title Screen - Not started.
+- [X] Port Title Screen: SirSnorealot
 - [ ] Intro before Title screen - Not started.
 - [ ] New Game Intro - Not started.
 - [ ] Port OW Sprites - Not started.